 Following his presentation, we caught up with him to talk about game design, his own literary influences, and why The Elder Scrolls IV: Oblivion stands out as a particularly noteworthy example of “self-motivated exploration.”

+Gamasutra: In your talk you mentioned that even competitive gameplay involves exploration, namely the exploration of different strategies.
 You also talked about exploring in games like Oblivion, where players can wander across rewards.
 But can exploration ever be goal in itself, not just a means to an end?

 GS: Can you think of any bad examples?